-RSVPify is integrated with a 3rd-party enterprise email tool called SendGrid.
-All emails sent by RSVPify, including email invitations and guest mail blasts, are routed through SendGrid.
+RSVPify is integrated with a 3rd-party enterprise email tool called MailGun.
+All emails sent by RSVPify, including email invitations and guest mail blasts, are routed through MailGun.

-SendGrid is built to ensure maximum deliverability of email messages, and to keep emails out of SPAM folders.
-Despite these efforts, however, sometimes an email may not reach it's intended recipient or may land in a SPAM folder.
+MailGun is built to ensure maximum deliverability of email messages and to keep emails out of SPAM folders.
+Despite these efforts, however, sometimes an email may not reach its intended recipient or may land in a SPAM folder.

 In such cases, there are a few troubleshooting protocols that we recommend:

 If your IT organization or the IT organization managing guests' email servers is using outdated SPAM filtering technologies and/or protocols, they may be inadvertently filtering or withholding delivery of email invitations from RSVPify and other external email senders.

 Reach out to your IT team to inform them of the issue and inquire about next steps.
 Ask if they can 'release' emails sent by RSVPify

 Add '[email protected]org' and RSVPify.com (as a domain) to your organization's 'safe senders' list

 Add a physical mailing address to your email's footer

 Some email filtering technologies are less likely to flag an email as SPAM if a physical mailing address for your organization or person is included at the bottom of your invitation or email message.
 This suggests to automated filtering services that the email is originating from a trusted source that has a physical address that they can be reached at (and not some "fly by night" spammer).